10 Different Types of Skunks

 Living in Texas and Central America, hooded skunks eat mostly plants and insects but may also hunt small mammals.

-While they are very similar to the striped skunk in appearance, they actually have softer fur and longer tails, although you may not wish to get close enough to test this distinction for yourself.
+While they’re very similar to the striped skunk in appearance, they actually have softer fur and longer tails.
+Of course, you may not wish to get close enough to test this distinction for yourself.
 Oddly enough, hooded skunks are actually used for food by several cultures in their natural region.

 #4 – Humboldt’s Hog-Nosed Skunk (Conepatus humboldtii)